f5devcentral/terraform-bigip-consul-sync-event/README.md

 This is module which combines multiple resources, it combines the FAST template deployment and BIG-IP event service discovery of pools together.

-Here are the steps

-- git clone the repository